 So you’re jetting off to Los Cabos in Mexico for a beach holiday.
 Lucky you!

-You’ll love the Los Cabos beaches – we do!
+There are so many things to do in Los Cabos if you like the water.
+Maybe you want to learn to surf?
+Or go on a (non-cheesy) Cabo dinner cruise around Land’s End?
+And you’ll love walking, swimming and chillin’ on the Los Cabos beaches – we do!
 This desert-meets-the-sea resort destination is ideal for beach lovers and water sports enthusiasts.

-8 Best beachy things to do in Cabo San Lucas
+8 Best beachy things to do in Los Cabos

 This is an epic post, folks, so feel free to scroll down to what you want to read in particular…

 In Cabo, you can’t help but notice the magnificent natural rock formations jutting out into the sea.
 That’s Land’s End, at the southernmost tip of the Baja Peninsula.